filtron/MarkovKernels.jl/docs/src/tutorials/gauss_markov_regression.md

 ## Defining a Gauss-Markov realizable signal and computing transition kernels

-Implementation of transition kernel computation for continuous-time Gauss-Markov processes:
+Implementation of transition kernel computation in Cholesky parametrization for continuous-time Gauss-Markov processes may be done by using ```FiniteHorizonGramians.jl``` like so:

 ```@example 2
 function transition_kernel(A, B, dt)